Virgin Coconut Oil: Benefits, Uses, And Side Effects

 Coconut oil is a versatile product offering multiple benefits.
 While it is a valuable ingredient in various haircare and skincare products, it also has other properties that make it invaluable.
 Check out the infographic below to learn more.

 Virgin coconut oil offers both cosmetic and health benefits.
 This unprocessed coconut oil has zero cholesterol and high antioxidant properties and is effective in treating many ailments.
-It may aid weight loss, protect against dental caries, reduce the severity of fungal infections, repair your skin, and promote healthy hair growth.
+Other coconut benefits include aiding weight loss, protecting against dental caries, reducing the severity of fungal infections, repairing your skin, and promoting healthy hair growth.
 However, excess intake may spike cholesterol levels in certain individuals.
 Hence, use it in moderation to reap its maximum benefits.

 Frequently Asked Questions